Self-Modifying Code in Open-Ended Evolutionary Systems: Discussion and Conclusion

-Based on recent advances, the model building blocks \textit{evolving entities}, \textit{entity lifetime parameters}, \textit{co-evolutionary operations of entities and environment}, and \textit{combinatorial interactions} are identified to characterise open-ended evolutionary systems.
-These principles led to punctuated equilibria in the CCC model \citep{Thurner.2018}, which means that it never reaches an equilibrium state and thus can be regarded open-ended.
+Based on recent advances, the model building blocks \textit{evolving entities}, \textit{entity lifetime parameter}, \textit{co-evolutionary operations of entities and environment}, and \textit{combinatorial interactions} are identified to characterise open-ended evolutionary systems.
+These concepts led to punctuated equilibria in the CCC model \cite{Thurner.2018}, which means that it never reaches an equilibrium state and thus can be regarded open-ended.
 This study provides a formal description of a system metamodel for open-ended evolution according to the CCC model thus also capable of generating punctuated equilibria.

-The motivation for such a system metamodel is that it is part of the allagmatic method, which allows describing, modelling, implementing, and interpreting abstract concepts and principles, i.e. a certain metaphysics.
-Interpretation of concepts within a metaphysics provides a promising starting point to interpret novelty generated at runtime.
+It also provides a self-modifying code prototype in C\# and guidance to create code blocks that potentially will allow an intrinsic implementation of open-ended evolutionary systems as suggested by Banzhaf et al. \cite{Banzhaf.2016} and Taylor \cite{Taylor.2019}.